dart-backend/angel3-guide/orm/about.md

+# About ORM

-Angel, like many other Web server frameworks, features support for object-relational mapping, or *ORM*.
+Angel3, like many other Web server frameworks, features support for object-relational mapping, or _ORM_.
 ORM tools allow for conversion from database results to Dart classes.

-Angel's ORM uses Dart's `build` system to generate query builder classes from your `Model` classes, and takes advantage of Dart's strong typing to prevent errors at runtime.
+Angel3's ORM uses Dart's `build` system to generate query builder classes from your `Model` classes, and takes advantage of Dart's strong typing to prevent errors at runtime.

 Take, for example, the following class: